Jessica Cunningham: The Apprentice

 Cunningham came to public attention when she participated in the twelfth series of Alan Sugar's The Apprentice.
 She stated she intended to participate with her "positive, helpful attitude", and described herself as a "dreamer" and a "female Jim Carrey."
 She was described as one of the "key entertainers" of the series.
 She was noted for becoming emotional and breaking down in tears on the show, and at one point had to be comforted by Alan Sugar's assistant Karren Brady.
 On this, she said "Everyone is capable of having a little cry under stressful and frustrating situations, and that is just how some people including myself deal with emotion."

 Cunningham was knocked out of the competition in the interview round, in the second last week of the show, after her business plan was deemed unsatisfactory.

 Acting

-Cunningham made her acting debut in the negatively received horror film Lock In, later renamed Clown Kill, which was released in January 2014 and is due for re-release under its new name in early 2017 due to the recent fame garnered by Cunningham after her appearance on The Apprentice.
+Cunningham made her acting debut in the negatively received horror film Lock In, later renamed Clown Kill, which was released in January 2014 and re-released under its new name in early 2017 due to the recent fame garnered by Cunningham after her appearance on The Apprentice.
 Filmed on a £148,000 budget, Cunningham plays the main protagonist, Jenny, an advertising executive who is kidnapped and sexually assaulted by a clown.
 After taking six months off work, she spends the night in an office block and is joined by the same clown who raped her.